-*Disclaimer: This resources are written and provided by the Illinois Coalition for Immigrant and Refugee Rights, National Immigrant Justice Center, The Resurrection Project, CASA of Maryland, Detention Watch Network, National Immigration Project of the National Lawyer’s Guild.
+*Disclaimer: These resources are written and provided by the Illinois Coalition for Immigrant and Refugee Rights, National Immigrant Justice Center, The Resurrection Project, CASA of Maryland, Detention Watch Network, National Immigration Project of the National Lawyer’s Guild.
 SAIC is not providing legal advice and the contents of this booklet do not constitute as legal advice.
 Readers are highly encouraged to consult an immigration attorney for legal support.